Our Regulatory Approach

 No Fiat Convertibility

 Zypra Coins exist only within the Zypra ecosystem.
 There is no exchange, no marketplace, and no mechanism provided by Zypra to convert coins into fiat currency, cryptocurrency, or any other asset.
-This closed-loop design means Zypra does not operate as a money services business.
+This closed-loop design is intended to keep Zypra from operating as a money services business.

 How This Relates to Regulatory Frameworks